-Proposed amendments to the Cayman Islands Development and Planning Law (2015 Revision) and the Planning Regulations (2015 Revision)
+Proposed Amendments to the Cayman Islands Development and Planning Law (2015 Revision) and the Planning Regulations (2015 Revision)

-The Ministry of Planning, Lands, Agriculture, Housing & Infrastructure (PLAHI) will be amended on 12 September, 2016, the Development and Planning Law (2015), the Development and Planning Regulations (2015), and the Building Code Regulations (2013).
+At the next sitting of the Legislative Assembly in October amendments will be considered for the Development and Planning Law (2015), the Development and Planning Regulations (2015), and the Building Code Regulations (2013).

-The amended law and regulations will bring into effect important changes as a result of consultation with stakeholders and industry.
+The law and regulations bring into effect important changes as a result of consultation with stakeholders and industry.
 These include:

 Increasing the enforcement notice period from three to five years